kamiyo/multi-progress-bars/README.md

  * `message` `<string>` optional.
 A message to print to the right of the bar.
  * `percentage` `<number>` optional.
 The amount to change the percentage to.
  * `barColorFn` `<(s: string) => string>` optional.
 A function that transforms the bar.

+ Calling updateTask with a percentage over 1(00%) will automatically set it to done.
+Calling updateTask on an task with `done: true` will restart it

 ## `mpb.done(name, options)`